Last update

 Today I have not addressed all the issues that are important for our future.
 But this address is not a new coalition agreement.
 It is an initial assessment of the situation at the start of this Government's term of office, with an outline of some key points for the coming months.
 It is part of the government programme set out last November.

-As with any government statement, some will find it relevant while others may not.
+As with any government statement, some will assess it positively while others may not.
 The strength of a pluralistic democracy lies in its ability to allow for the clash of diverse ideas on today's and tomorrow's challenges.

 I therefore look forward to the debates – this week and beyond – with you, the elected representatives of the people, but also outside this assembly, with all the citizens of the country, on all these issues.

-We are proud of Luxembourg's democracy, and we must and wish to consolidate it relentlessly.
-With a view to strengthening our democracy, I intend to include the Consultative Commission on Human Rights, which is now attached to my Ministry of State, in the Chamber, so that its valuable opinions receive even greater attention in the legislative process.
+We are proud of Luxembourg's democracy, and we must, and wish to, consolidate it relentlessly.
+With a view to strengthening our democracy, I intend to propose attaching the Consultative Commission on Human Rights, which is now attached to my Ministry of State, to Parliament, so that its valuable opinions receive even greater attention in the legislative process.

-And to ensure that the democratic debate is as broad as possible, I will submit a bill before summer to give the press a statutory right to information, enabling it to inform the public to the fullest extent.
+And to ensure that the democratic debate is as broad as possible, I will submit a bill before summer to enshrine into law the press's right to information, enabling it to inform the public to the fullest extent.

 It's not just a question of making information available.
 Nor is it simply a question of transparency.
-Basically, it's about trust.
+In its essence, it's about trust.
 A policy with and for citizens is only possible if it is based on trust and dialogue.

 This does not mean that we always have to agree with everyone on everything.
-After each debate, decisions have to be taken, otherwise our country would come to a standstill.
+After each debate, decisions have to be taken, or our country comes to a standstill.
 That is the role of the Government and of Parliament.

 Our society is facing a number of challenges.
 We could take the easy way out and ignore them.
 It is simple, convenient and reassuring.
 But it is merely simple, convenient and reassuring today.
-Tomorrow, however, would only be more difficult, more uncomfortable, and more worrying.
+Tomorrow, however, it would be even more difficult, more uncomfortable, and more worrying.

 The role of politics is to shape the future.
 Let's build that future together, in the interests of our country, and above all, let's discuss it with mutual respect.